The Plaster of Thought-Walls (Translated)

 In Dhaka……. life

 traffic jams and sleep…….
-If I could listen to a girl’s chatter with half the patience I have while stuck in traffic,
+With the amount of patience I endure stuck in traffic,

 10March 2014